On the absence of shock waves and vacuum birefringence in Born--Infeld electrodynamics: Derivation of field equations in the Born--Infeld theory

-where $M_{2}=(1+\tau_{0})\beta_{0}+\left(\cfrac{\nu_{a_{z}}+\nu_{0}\nu_{b_{y}}}{\nu_{0}\nu_{a_{y}}}\right)^{\pm}\delta_{0}$.
+where $M=\left(1+\tau_{0}\right)\beta_{0}+\left(\cfrac{\nu_{a_{z}}+\nu_{0}\nu_{b_{y}}}{\nu_{0}\nu_{a_{y}}}\right)^{\pm}\delta_{0}$.

 The phase velocities $v^{\pm}_{1}$ and $v^{\pm}_{2}$ are plotted in Fig.~\ref{fig:phase1pm} and Fig.~\ref{fig:phase2pm}.
-The phase velocities $v^{+}_{1}$ or $v^{-}_{1}$ seem to correspond to the counter--propagating case ($-$) because they approach the value of the phase velocity (\ref{eq:vphaseone}) which has a maximum of the speed of light $c=1$.
-Furthermore, $v^{+}_{2}$ or $v^{-}_{2}$ correspond to the co--propagating case ($+$) because they approach the value of the phase velocity (\ref{eq:vphasetwo}) which is $-1$.
+The phase velocities $v^{+}_{1}$ or $v^{-}_{1}$ correspond to the case $-$ because they approach the value of the phase velocity (\ref{eq:vphaseone}) which has a maximum of the speed of light $c=1$.
+Furthermore, $v^{+}_{2}$ or $v^{-}_{2}$ correspond to the case $+$ because they approach the value of the phase velocity (\ref{eq:vphasetwo}) which is $-1$.
 In the figures we use $E_{0}$ normalized to the Schwinger limit $E_{S}$ ($b=10^{-3}$) in order to see the positive and negative values of the phase velocities.
 The number for the parameter $b$ is chosen conveniently to demonstrate the phase velocities visually.

-Even though we plot the different expressions for $v^{\pm}_{1}$, these have almost the same \textbf{dependence} on $E_{0}$ and furthermore, are positive.
+Even though we plot the different expressions for $v^{\pm}_{1}$, these have almost the same dependence on $E_{0}$ and furthermore, are positive.
 Therefore they correspond to the counter--propagating case $-$.

 The near-identical behaviour of the overlaying curves in each figures~\ref{fig:phase1pm} and \ref{fig:phase2pm} could be attributed to the ratio $a_{y}/b_{y}$ which we discuss in the next paragraph.
 We observe that there are some numerical fluctuations as $E_{0}$ increases.
 These are consequences of the linear approximation of the coefficients that we performed in our calculation.